 If you're new to this process, then you've come to the right place.
 In this post, we'll cover some of the different approaches to building a successful product roadmap then provide you with some commonly used templates so you can create one yourself.

 Let's start with the basics.

-A product roadmap is a powerful tool that helps you paint a clear picture for all the stakeholders of how a product manager is planning to build a product, and to acquire a budget and strategy for developing it.
+A product roadmap paints a clear picture of how a product manager is planning to build a product and acquire the budget and strategy for developing it.
 It's a plan for how your product is going to meet a set of business objectives and the strategy for building it.